jdob/ocp-onboard/deployment.rst

 Not all Docker images can be used as the basis for an S2I build.
 Builder Images, as they are known, have minimal but specific requirements regarding files that OpenShift will invoke during the build.
-More information on creating new builder images can be found in the :ref:`create_builder_image` section.
+More information on creating new builder images can be found in the create_builder_image section.

 There are two ways to determine the base image that will be used in the build: